john philp

 John Philp Thompson Menswear Travel Blogger Italy Rome

 • InTown Luxury House – After a VRBO snafu, we booked this boutique hotel last-minute it was a godsend.
 The hotel only has 6 suites and impeccable service from the concierge.
-It’s perfect for those who feel the classic hotel is too impersonal and a B&B too familiar – the perfect place to stay.
-We fell in love with this neighborhood, just a 3-minute walk from the Spanish Steps!
+It feels more private than a traditional hotel but more polished than a typical B&B. The location is perfect—just a short walk from the Spanish Steps, in one of the best neighborhoods to base yourself.

 John Philp Thompson Menswear Travel Blogger Italy Rome John Philp Thompson Menswear Travel Blogger Italy Rome John Philp Thompson Menswear Travel Blogger Italy Rome John Philp Thompson Menswear Travel Blogger Italy Rome John Philp Thompson Menswear Travel Blogger Italy Rome John Philp Thompson Menswear Travel Blogger Italy Rome